How to Roll Sushi

 persons hands rolling sushi in nori with a sushi maker mat

-My sister actually taught me how to do this one day on a visit to her house, and I was surprised at how simple was when I watched her do it.
+My sister actually taught me how to do this one day on a visit to her house, and I was surprised at how simple it was when I watched her do it.
 She used a bamboo rolling mat which makes it easier, but you don’t even have to have one.

 overhead shot of nori sheets, sliced carrots, celery, avocado, bowl of sushi rice and bamboo mat